ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 `_Alias` is the safe choice.
 Originally, we used the word `using` as there was very little option to create a keyword that more appropriately mirrors "`typedef` but for functions". `funcdef` is already a prominent identifier in C codebases, and reusing `typedef` is not a very good idea for something that does not declare a type.

 C++ took the keyword `using`, and so far it seems to have made most C and C++ developers stay away from the keyword altogether.
-Nevertheless, the wording uses a stand-in `USING-TOKEN` here.
-The suggestions we have for the token are as follows, based on not being findable in publicly available codebase sets (either on (isocpp.org)[https://isocpp.org]'s code search of package manager code for Linux Distributions, GitHub's dataset for code, and similar sources):
+Nevertheless, the wording uses a stand-in `ALIAS-TOKEN`.
+The suggestions we have for the token are as follows, based on not being findable in publicly available codebase sets (either on [isocpp.org](https://isocpp.org)'s code search of package manager code for Linux Distributions, GitHub's dataset for code, and similar sources):

 - `using` (made safer by C++ using it as a keyword)
 - `using_alternate` (long, pretty good name)